 Greek and Illyrian Treasures from Yugoslavia exhibition, organized by the National Museum of Belgrade was arranged in 1979.
 92 objects from the necropolis at Trebenishte were presented to Bulgarian audience for the first time.
-The finds from the same necropolis, discovered during the excavations led by Bogdan Filov and thus property of the Institute of Archaeology with Museum will be taken out of a secret depot and presented for the first time to Bulgarian audience not until in 1997.
+The finds from the same necropolis, discovered during the excavations led by Bogdan Filov and thus property of the National Archaeological Institute with Museum will be taken out of a secret depot and presented for the first time to Bulgarian audience not until in 1997.

 The Museum of Gold in Bogota, Columbia, which owned the largest collection of pre-Columbian gold in the world totaling 26 000 golden objects, assembled an exhibition The Gold of Eldorado in 1980.
 A cataloque of the exhibition with 300 entries and many other articles that explained the religious and social significance of gold the Indians accompanied the exhibition.
 Various fuctions of golden objects and the level of technical development in gold processing were also illustrated.

 The Art of the Vikings and their Predecessors exhibition from Sweden was also arranged in 1980.
 The objects illustrated the period of the Great Migrations (400-550 AD), and the Viking period (about 800-1050 AD).
 Metal processing tools, rarely seen in exhibitions, were on display.
 The exhibition from Sweden was in exchange for the Bulgarian exhibition Thracian Treasures arranged in Stockholm.